-The author Gareth Branwyn was once the Editorial Director at Make.
-Before that though, he was a contributor.
-With the release of his latest book, Borg Like Me, he is sharing all kinds of stories memoirs and essays spanning the last 30 years.
-He paints pictures of the various DIY cultures of which he has taken part and watched grow such as the commune movement to publishing zines and even the maker movement.
+The author Gareth Branwyn was once the Editorial Director at Make:.
+And before that, he was a contributor.
+With the release of his latest book, Borg Like Me, he is sharing all kinds of stories, memoirs, and essays spanning the last 30 years.
+He paints pictures of the various DIY cultures he’s been a part of and watched grow, such as the commune movement, zine publishing, and even the maker movement.

-One that particularly strikes us here at make is his recollection of a project gone from horrible to fantastic.
-He’s given us permission to share this section of the book that just happens to be about Make.
+One that particularly strikes us here at Make: is his recollection of a project gone from horrible to fantastic.
+He’s given us permission to share this chapter that just happens to be about Make:.

 A VCR Was Harmed in the Making of this Article